ElsaDesta/wild-wild-circus/README.md

 -a webstie for an art collective - presenting their work on a virtual platform -users can view the collective's work
 - users can send send suggestions
+- all acts are stored in the database
 - admin can add new acts

 # Technologies used